 It’s always a good idea to turn the kids party snacks into an activity.
 We had them decorate their own rice crispy monsters.
-In the past we’ve done decorate your own cupcake, or build your own ice cream sundae, decorate your own cookies to take home.
+In the past we’ve done decorate your own cupcake, or build your own ice cream sundae.
+Decorate your own cookies to take home is also a great crowd pleaser.
 Anything to keep them busy and engaged makes for a successful get together!

 Although we had the snack activity, I also setup stations to decorate your own pumpkin, decorate your own wand, and Ashley brought Halloween pennants for everyone to decorate.
 I supplied mini pumpkins but also recommended everyone to bring one and paint as a family to take home for decoration.